“Please excuse the smell; it’s just my clogged kitchen pipes!”

 So how do we do the right thing by these vitally important elements of a functioning kitchen?

-For a start, we can make sure that what goes down the drain isn’t going to harm it (see our first article in this series Your Kitchen Rules) and secondly we can be aware of some of the warning signs that all may not be well down that little black hole in our shiny kitchen sink.
+For a start, we can make sure that what goes down the drain isn’t going to harm it, and secondly we can be aware of some of the warning signs that all may not be well down that little black hole in our shiny kitchen sink.

 THE FOUR BEST WAYS TO IDENTIFY BLOCKAGES IN KITCHEN PIPES